openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-First I'd be boring and settle all my debts etc and put a couple of million into savings for me and my family's future.Â  Then I'd buy every gadget I wanted (maybe twice in case I break one).Â  After that I'd probably travel, I'd try and meet all the people I've met online in person and buy them a drink :-)
+First I'd be boring and settle all my debts etc and put a couple of million into savings for me and my family's future.
+Then I'd buy every gadget I wanted (maybe twice in case I break one).
+After that I'd probably travel, I'd try and meet all the people I've met online in person and buy them a drink :-)